-We called Roberto over to say we had finished and were led back out into the light squinting, and with Matt wearing a pretty hefty canteen medallion.
-We were then told what both of our menus had contained.
-I’ll keep the specifics of the food that we had a secret.
-The surprise menu indeed had some very surprising choices on there, but all very nice.
-I discovered my palette wasn’t nearly as educated as I had imagined.
-The wines were both varieties that I really like (and which I would drink on their own ordinarily), so I was shocked that I hadn’t thought much of them until paired with the food.
+We called Roberto over when we’d finished and were led back into the light squinting, and with Matt wearing a hefty canteen medallion.
+We were then told what our menus had contained.
+I’ll keep the specifics of the food we had a secret.
+The surprise menu indeed had some very surprising choices, but all very nice.
+I discovered my palette wasn’t as educated as I imagined.
+The wines were both varieties I really like (and which I would drink on their own ordinarily), so I was shocked I hadn’t thought much of them until paired with the food.

-As well as having a debrief about what we had actually eaten we were also shown how the food had been presented and were pretty astounded to see how beautifully it had been – naturally this had been lost on us – and I immediately felt bad that at one point I’d picked up some of my food with my hands after I’d been chasing it unsuccessfully around my plate with my fork for some time!
+We had a debrief about what we’d eaten and were shown how the food was presented.
+We were astounded to see how beautifully it had been displayed – obviously this had been lost on us.
+I immediately felt bad that at one point I’d picked up some of my food with my hands after I’d been chasing it unsuccessfully around my plate with my fork for some time!

 We were buzzing from the experience and headed over to Giant Robot (now sadly departed) for some very expertly mixed cocktails.
 We rounded off the evening in the American Bar at The Savoy – an old haunt.